 DES calculates the weekly benefit amount by dividing the sum of the last two completed quarters of the basic or alternative base period by 52 (weeks).
 Claim applicants with a weekly benefit less than $15 are not eligible.
 The maximum weekly benefits allotted to unemployed claimants is $350.

-On the North Carolina unemployment EDD application, you will need to include identification information such as your name, address, contact information and Social Security Number.
-Other information unemployment claim applicants will need is comprehensive work history that includes dates and pay rate of past employment, reason for employment separation, names and contact information of employers.
+During the North Carolina unemployment EDD application process, you will need to include identification information such as your name, address, contact information, and Social Security Number.
+Other information unemployment claim applicants will need is a comprehensive work history that includes dates and pay rate of past employment, the reason for employment separation, names and contact information of employers.
 Military personnel will need the dates of service.
 Non-citizens must include their alien registration number.

 Where to Register for Unemployment Benefits in North Carolina